About the Meteorological Society of Japan

 (3) SOLA (Scientific Online Letters on the Atmosphere)

-This is an international electronic journal focusing on the rapid distribution of scientific discoveries, new findings and advances in understanding in atmospheric and related sciences, especially in interdisciplinary crossover areas.
+This is an international, peer-reviewed, online-only, and open-access letter journal focusing on the rapid distribution of scientific discoveries, new findings and advances in understanding in atmospheric and related sciences, especially in interdisciplinary crossover areas.

-(4) Local branches of the society issue such publications as branch reports, which are occasionary distributed to local members
+Local branches of the society occasionally issue branch reports to regional members.

 (1) Meteorological Research Note (Kishokenkyu Note)